Going to your Universal Credit medical assessment

 If you want your assessment to be recorded

 Your assessment provider might be able to make an audio recording of the assessment.
 For example, you might want them to record it so you can remember what you said later.
+If you want your assessment recorded, contact your service provider as soon as possible.

 Prepare what to tell the assessor